Dxlxz/Dxlxz/README.md

 - 👋 Hi, I’m @Dxlxz
 - 👀 I’m interested in reading manga with the genre isekai.
 - 🌱 I’m currently learning C++ and Javascript.
-- 💞️ I’m looking to collaborate on anyone.
-- 📫 How to reach me hehehehehehehehe

 <!---
 Dxlxz/Dxlxz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.